Ceelog/phpdoc-en/src/language/types/integer.md

 If the float is beyond the boundaries of <span class="type">integer</span> (usually *+/- 2.15e+9 = 2^31* on 32-bit
 platforms and *+/- 9.22e+18 = 2^63* on 64-bit platforms other than
-Windows), the result is undefined, since the <span class="type">float</span> doesn't have enough precision to give an exact
+Windows prior to PHP 7), the result is undefined, since the <span class="type">float</span> doesn't have enough precision to give an exact
 <span class="type">integer</span> result.
 No warning, not even a notice
 will be issued when this happens!